Countable sets versus sets that are countable in Reverse Mathematics: Reverse Mathematics and countable sets

+Secondly, it is well-known that `disasters' can happen in the absence of the Axiom of Choice ($\AC$ for short), by which it is meant that \emph{many beautiful theorems are no longer provable in the absence of $\AC$}, as discussed in \cite{heerlijkheid}*{Preface}.
+We point out that such disasters already happen for rather `mundane' topics like finite or countable sets, like e.g.\ the fact that $\R$ is not the countable union of countable sets, or basic cardinal arithmetic (see \cite{heerlijkheid}*{\S4}).
+Nonetheless, the principles studied in this paper, especially $\cocode_{i}$ for $i=0,1$, are all provable in $\Z_{2}^{\Omega}$ and weaker systems, i.e.\ without $\AC$.
+As it happens, the author and Dag Normann study the relationship between the \emph{countable union theorem} and $\cocode_{i}$ for $i=0,1$ in \cite{dagsamXI}*{\S3.2}.

+Thirdly, \emph{constructive mathematics} is usually qualified as mathematics based on intuitionistic logic with some appropriate extra `semi-constructive' axioms (see e.g. \cite{brich}).
+For instance, Bishop's aforementioned \emph{constructive analysis} additionally assumes the axiom of countable choice (and other axioms).
+The field \emph{constructive RM} seeks to develop RM over a constructive base theory (see e.g.\ \cite{ishi1, hadie}).
+A result relevant to this paper may be found in \cite{bauer1}, which essentially shows that $\NIN$ can be false in certain approaches to constructive mathematics.
+Another related result is in \cite{cblem}, showing that the Cantor-Bernstein theorem implies the law of excluded middle.
+A well-known aspect of constructive mathematics (which also shows up in classical RM) is that classically equivalent notions are no longer equivalent in a constructive setting.
+A relevant example pertaining to countability is \emph{subcountability}, but we will content ourselves with pointing the interested reader to e.g.\ \cite{raco,macol, scow1} and the references therein.

+Fourth, we provide an argument for the study of Kunen's definition of countable set based on injections to $\N$.
+In \cite{dagsamX}, Dag Normann and the author study the RM of the principles $\NIN$ and $\NBI$, also introduced in Section \ref{bintro}.
+We identify a number of third-order principles that do not mention the notion `countable set' (based on bijections, injections, or enumerations) explicitly, yet all imply $\NIN$.
+In fact, it is quite hard to find a natural principle that does not mention `countable set' explicitly, implies $\NBI$, and does not imply $\NIN$; a somewhat natural example can be found in \cite{samNEO2}.
+We list two examples of natural third-order theorems of ordinary mathematics that do not mention `countable set' in any way, but do imply $\NIN$. \begin{itemize} \item Arzel\`a's convergence theorem \emph{for the Riemann integral} (1885; \cite{arse2}). \item Jordan's decomposition theorem (1881; \cite{jordel}). \end{itemize} The proof that the first item implies $\NIN$ may be found in \cite{dagsamX}*{\S3.1.2}.
+That the second item implies $\NIN$ has not been published yet.

-\begin{ack}\rm We thank Anil Nerode and Dag Normann for their helpful suggestions; we thank Jeff Hirst and Carl Mummert for suggesting the principle $\NBI$.
-Our research was supported by the John Templeton Foundation via the grant \emph{a new dawn of intuitionism} with ID 60842 and by the \emph{Deutsche Forschungsgemeinschaft} via the DFG grant SA3418/1-1.
+\begin{ack}\rm I thank Anil Nerode and Dag Normann for their helpful suggestions.
+My research was supported by the John Templeton Foundation via the grant \emph{a new dawn of intuitionism} with ID 60842 and by the \emph{Deutsche Forschungsgemeinschaft} via the DFG grant SA3418/1-1.
 Opinions expressed in this paper do not necessarily reflect those of the John Templeton Foundation.
-The results in Section~\ref{krazy} go back to the stimulating BIRS workshop (19w5111) on Reverse Mathematics at CMO, Oaxaca, Mexico in Sept.\ 2019. \end{ack}
+The results in Section~\ref{krazy} go back to the stimulating BIRS workshop (19w5111) on Reverse Mathematics at CMO, Oaxaca, Mexico in Sept.\ 2019.
+I thank the anonymous referees for their many suggestions that have greatly improved this paper, esp.\ Section \ref{bauer}. \end{ack}

 \begin{bibdiv} \begin{biblist} \bibselect{allkeida} \end{biblist} \end{bibdiv}

 \bye